johnperry-math/AoC2023/README.md

 This is much more complex than the previous puzzles.
 * Some sort of search in Part 2.
-* _That_ needs to detect points outside the loop but accessing to the animal by squeezing between pipes.
+* _That_ needs to detect points outside the loop but accessible to the animal by squeezing between pipes.
-* The pipe shapes are a little hard to work out..
+* The pipe shapes are a little hard to work out.
 * If you get something wrong, debugging can be a hassle.

 Still, I made it harder than it needed to be.
 * In my first attempt at Part 1, searching terminated by testing whether the two copies of the animal that follow the pipe in opposite directions are the same.
   **That was dumb.**
   I needed only to check whether their _locations_ were the same.
 * In my first attempt at Part 2, I forgot the puzzle master's note that